-To thin have been gradually developed for some of the lots, as a self-regulation of the stands has been identified with the initial mortality, so the lots are remaining in the expected densities for the final shift.
+To thin has been gradually developed for some of the lots, as a self-regulation of the stands has been identified with the initial mortality, so the lots remain in the expected densities for the final shift.

 To maintain forest management monitoring activities, work contracts are carried out.
-These are recorded and located in physical papers at the main offices, and from there the information is taken for the balance of activities, an example of this monitoring is presented in the Table 1.
+These are recorded and located in physical papers at the main offices, and from there the information is taken for the balance of activities, an example of this monitoring is presented in iError!
+No se encuentra el origen de la referencia.